Deliberate Planning for a Future Crisis

 Many organizations around the world have devoted considerable time and resources into developing and maintaining crisis response plans.
 Some of these plans are quite thorough and voluminous in nature, but when put to the test in an actual crisis, their effectiveness can be questionable at best.

-There are two famous quotes that can provide some insight into organizational crisis management planning.
+There are two famous quotes that can provide some insight on organizational crisis management planning.

 The first quote is by President Dwight D. Eisenhower, in his remarks at the National Defense Executive Reserve Conference in November 1957.
 President Eisenhower stated, “plans are worthless, but planning is everything.”